Route Schnellfahrstrecke Köln - Frankfurt Am Main

 Why this route?

 Now, why should DTG build this route?
-Well first of all, this route is quite complex in and around the city of Cologne, with sections from three up to eight (!) tracks simultaneously and interesting cityscapes.
+Well first of all, this route is quite complex in and around the city of Cologne & Frankfurt with sections from three up to eight (!) tracks simultaneously and interesting cityscapes.
 On the high-speed line itself, there are some very steep gradients (up to 4%) and a lot of curves that keep you focused and entertained.
 There is lots of variety, especially in/around Cologne, where S-Bahn, Regional and Long-Distance lines come together.
 The Köln/Bonn Flughafen (Airport) branch would be very interesting, as it's partially underground and has a very interesting station to go along with it.
-This branch also makes for a whole lot more driveable services in/around Cologne.
+This branch also makes for a whole lot more driveable services in/around Cologne, such as the S19, RE6 and ICE 45.
 I won't mention the Hohenzollern bridge again, you know it's beautiful ;)

-Overall, if DTG makes this route with as much quality as e.g. S-Bahn Frankfurt, I think it will turn out very nice and interesting, if not one of the longest and most interesting routes out there.
+Overall, if DTG makes this route with as much quality as e.g. S-Bahn Frankfurt, I think it’ll be a fantastic addition to Train Sim World.

 Greetings!